InfinityG/id-io/README.md

   ```

 ### Create login challenge (for signature-based login)
-This endpoint is used to generate a challenge, which is must be signed for use in the subsequent login step.
+This endpoint is used to generate a new challenge, which must be signed for use in the subsequent login step.

 - Prerequisites:
   - User must be registered